 If you can’t pay your taxes you can always call the IRS and set up a payment plan, or you can, at times, compromise with them and pay a lesser amount than what you owe.
 Yes, they will work with you, but every person has a different situation and the IRS will ultimately decide which option is best suitable.

-Information supplied for this post can be accessed by the clickable links provided in yellow.
+Information supplied for this post can be accessed by the clickable links.